rbicelli/example-admx-template/README.md

-# example-admx-template

-This is an ADMX template writing tutorial with a POC script.

-Please look at https://4sysops.com/archives/how-to-create-an-admx-template/ which contains the full article.
+# Windows 11 Start Menu

+This is an ADMX template for customizing the Windows 11 Start Menu It is still work in progress so come back later :)